 There is a right of access to case dockets under both the First Amendment and the common law.
 See Commonwealth v.
 Curley, 189 A.3d 467, 472-75 (Pa.
 Super.
 2018); see also, e.g., Milton Hershey Sch. v.
 Pa.
 Human Relations Comm’n, 226 A.3d 117, 130 (Pa.
 Commw.
 2020) (granting newspaper’s request to unseal docket).
 Before sealing any portion of a docket, the court must make “individualized, specific, particularized findings” with respect to each docket entry.
 See Curley, 189 A.3d at 473 (trial court erred in failing to make such findings when sealing docket entries).

 Effective January 6, 2018, the Pennsylvania Supreme Court approved a new policy that governs public access to case records, 204 Pa.
 Code § 213.81.
 “Case records,” as defined in the policy, include case dockets.
 However the policy provides that if a court posts online docket information concerning family court actions and actions governed by the Decedents, Estates and Fiduciaries Code, Adult Protective Services Act, and the Older Adult Protective Services Act, those docket entries may include only (1) a party’s name, (2) a party’s address information, (3) counsel of record’s name and address, (4) docket number, (5) entries indicating generally what actions have been taken or are scheduled in a case, (6) court orders and opinions, (7) filing date of the case, and (8) case type.

 Many counties also offer electronic access to their Court of Common Pleas dockets for civil cases.
-Electronic case record information held on these portals is also governed by Electronic Case Record Access Policy of the Unified Judicial System of Pennsylvania, available at http://www.pacourts.us/assets/files/page-1090/file-837.pdf.
+Electronic case record information held on these portals is governed by the Electronic Case Record Public Access Policy of the Unified Judicial System of Pennsylvania, available at https://www.pacourts.us/public-records/public-records-policies (last visited Aug.
+27, 2021).